 Click theSelect Objects button, then click on the middle section of knee wall andDelete it.

 If you want dormers on both sides of the structure, repeat steps 4 through 12 on the other side of the model.

 The dormer walls are now in place, but the roof above them prevents them from extending upward.
 You can now edit the roof planes so that they accommodate the dormer.

 To notch the lower roof around the dormer

-- Zoom in on one of the front corners of the dormer so that you can clearly see both the red lines that present the dormer walls and the roof plane edges distinctly.
+Zoom in on one of the front corners of the dormer so that you can clearly see both the red lines that represent the dormer walls and the roof plane edges distinctly.